krokowski0x/8051-Microprocessor-Assembly/README.md

 ## Table of contents

-* Memory allocation and basic ALU math operations ✖️➕➖➗
+* Memory allocation and basic ALU math operations ✖️➕➗
-* Delays and LED blinking 🕜🌟
+* Delays and LED blinking 💡💡💡
 * Generating PWM signal and making buzzer produce some actual sound 🎵🎵🎵
+* Displaying ASCII characters on 16x2 LCD with a help of XRAM Memory 📟📟📟
+* Mapping alphanumeric keypad to readable characters on LCD ⌨️⌨️⌨️